LakjeewaWije/todo-web-app/README.md

 ## Application consists of 3 directories

-1. todo-frontend - front end of the application
+1. todo-frontend - front end of the application - reactjs
-2. todo-backend - back end of the application
+2. todo-backend - back end of the application - nodejs (express)
-3. todo-commons - shared resources for both todo-frontend and todo-backend
+3. todo-commons - shared resources for both todo-frontend and todo-backend - local npm package

 ## To Run the application